treban/pimatic-raspbee/README.md

   - RGB

 * **RaspBeeDimmerGroup**

+* **RaspBeeGroupScenes**
-The scenes are associated with the groups.
+The scenes are associated with the groups and are represented by a button device.
+Afer each restart of pimatic all scenes are updated.

 * **RaspBeeMotionSensor**